Command-Line Interface

 - name: Validate SpanForge config

-run: spanforge config validate --file .halluccheck.toml
+run: spanforge config validate --config .spanforge/config.yaml

 trust